Bayesian regularization backpropagation

 [net,tr] = train(net,...)

-and then determines the correct combination so as to produce a network
+errors and weights, and then determines the correct combination so as to produce a network that

 net.trainFcn = 'trainbr' sets the network

 [net,tr] = train(net,...) trains the network with

 trainbr training parameters, shown here

 Maximum number of epochs to train

 Maximum validation failures